-- (m) radiotelephony procedures and phraseology as applied to aircraft operations under IFR, action to be taken in case of communication failure. - (2) Experience - (a) the applicant shall hold a private or commercial pilot licence aeroplane. - (b) the applicant shall have completed not less than: - (i) 50 hours of cross-country flight time as pilot-in-command of aircraft in categories acceptable to the Civil Aviation Authority, of which not less than 10 hours shall be in aeroplanes; and - (ii) 40 hours of instrument time in aeroplanes or helicopters of which not more than 20 hours, or 30 hours where a flight simulator is used, may be instrument ground time.
+(n) communication procedures and phraseology as applied to aircraft operations under IFR, action to be taken in case of communication failure.

+- (a) the applicant shall hold a private or commercial pilot licence aeroplane. - (b) the applicant shall have completed not less than: - (i) 50 hours of cross-country flight time as pilot-in-command of aircraft in categories acceptable to the Civil Aviation Authority, of which not less than 10 hours shall be in aeroplanes; and - (ii) 40 hours of instrument time in aeroplanes or helicopters of which not more than 20 hours, or 30 hours where a flight simulator is used, may be instrument ground time.
 The ground time shall be under the supervision of an authorised ground instructor.

-(c) the applicant shall have gained not less than 10 hours of the instrument flight time required in proviso (b) (ii) while receiving dual instrument flight instruction in aeroplanes from an authorized flight instructor.
-The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for the holder of an instrument rating:
+- (c) the applicant shall have gained not less than 10 hours of the instrument flight time required in proviso (b) (ii) while receiving dual instrument flight instruction in aeroplanes from an authorized flight instructor.
+The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for the holder of an instrument rating: - (i) pre-flight procedures, including the use of the flight manual or equivalent document, and appropriate air traffic services documents in the preparation of an IFR flight plan; - (ii) pre-flight inspection, use of checklists, taxiing and pre-take-off checks; - (iii) procedures and manoeuvres for IFR operation under normal, abnormal and emergency conditions covering at least: - transition to instrument flight on take-off; - standard instrument departures and arrivals;

+- en-route IFR procedures;

+- holding procedures;

+- instrument approaches to specified minima;

+- missed approach procedures; and

+- landings from instrument approaches.

+- (d) in-flight manoeuvres and particular flight characteristics.

+- (e) if the privileges of the instrument rating are to be exercised on multi-engine aeroplanes, the applicant shall have received dual instrument flight instruction in such an aeroplane from an authorized flight instructor.
+The instructor shall ensure that the applicant has operational experience in the operation of the aeroplane by reference solely to instruments with one engine inoperative or simulated inoperative.

+- (a) the applicant shall have demonstrated the ability to perform the procedures and manoeuvres described in sub-paragraph (2) (c) with a degree of competency appropriate to the privileges granted to the holder of an instrument rating aeroplane, and to: - (i) recognize and manage threats and errors;

+Note: Guidance material to design training programmes on human performance, including threat and error management, can be found in the Human Factors Training Manual (ICAO Doc 9683).

-- (i) pre-flight procedures, including the use of the flight manual or equivalent document, and appropriate air traffic services documents in the preparation of an IFR flight plan; - (ii) pre-flight inspection, use of checklists, taxiing and pre-take-off checks; - (iii) procedures and manoeuvres for IFR operation under normal, abnormal and emergency conditions covering at least: - transition to instrument flight on take-off; - standard instrument departures and arrivals; - en-route IFR procedures; - holding procedures; - instrument approaches to specified minima; - missed approach procedures; and - landings from instrument approaches. - (d) in-flight manoeuvres and particular flight characteristics. - (e) if the privileges of the instrument rating are to be exercised on multi-engine aeroplanes, the applicant shall have received dual instrument flight instruction in such an aeroplane from an authorized flight instructor.
-The instructor shall ensure that the applicant has operational experience in the operation of the aeroplane solely by reference to instruments with one engine inoperative or simulated inoperative. - (3) Skill - (a) the applicant shall have demonstrated the ability to perform the procedures and manoeuvres described in sub-paragraph (2) (c) with a degree of competency appropriate to the privileges granted to the holder of an instrument rating aeroplane, and to: - (i) operate the aeroplane within its limitations; - (ii) complete all manoeuvres with smoothness and accuracy; - (iii) exercise good judgement and airmanship; - (iv) apply aeronautical knowledge; and - (v) maintain control of the aeroplane at all times in a manner such that the successful outcome of a procedure or manoeuvre is never seriously in doubt. - (b) the applicant shall have demonstrated the ability to operate multi-engine aeroplanes solely by reference to instruments with one engine inoperative, or simulated inoperative, if the privileges of the instrument rating are to be exercised on such aeroplanes.
+- (ii) operate the aeroplane within its limitations; - (iii) complete all manoeuvres with smoothness and accuracy; - (iv) exercise good judgement and airmanship; - (v) apply aeronautical knowledge; and - (vi) maintain control of the aeroplane at all times in a manner such that the successful outcome of a procedure or manoeuvre is assured; - (b) the applicant shall have demonstrated the ability to operate multi-engine aeroplanes solely by reference to instruments with one engine inoperative, or simulated inoperative, if the privileges of the instrument rating are to be exercised on such aeroplanes.

-Note.- Attention is called to paragraph 6 of this Schedule on the use of synthetic flight trainers for demonstrations of skill.
+Note: Attention is called to paragraph 6 of this Schedule on the use of flight simulation training devices for demonstrations of skill.